 Whie the number and assignment of species varied, few changes to the genus were made until 2016 when three species, P. humilis, P. rubrilabiatus, and P. signatus were removed and placed in the newly erected genus.
-Wallaceochromis These species had always been noted for being significantly different than the other members of the genus and it was assumed they would be removed from the genus.
+Wallaceochromis These species had always been noted as being significantly different than the other members of the genus and it was long assumed they would be removed from the genus.
 Today, there don’t seem to be any obviously misplaced species that seem likely for assignment to a new genus.
 There may be some further revision of the species as it’s possible that P. kribensis could be divided with the creation of a new species.
 Genetic testing has provided a lot of insights into relationships in the genus and with more and more genetic testing, may spur future classification changes.

 Native Distribution of Pelvicachromis

-The geography of central west Africa is defined by low coastal plains that run inland from the ocean for 50 – 150 miles before climbing into the higher ground to the north or east.
+The geography of central West Africa is defined by low coastal plains that run inland from the ocean for 50 – 150 miles before climbing into the higher ground to the north or east.
 All along this coast rivers originate in the highlands and quickly grow as they head toward the South Atlantic Ocean.
 There are quite a few of these rivers and Pelvicachromis are found in almost all of them.
 From Guinea to Gabon a succession of species inhabit these coastal rivers.

-These coastal river systems lie close together and were likely connected together at some point in the past.
+These river systems lie close together and were likely connected at some point in the past.
 Today they are separated at their mouths by salt water and it appears that Pelvicachromis don’t tolerate salinity making the ocean a total barrier to mixing.